• Skip to primary navigation

 Get Help Now

-A medical malpractice lawsuit can be filed according to steps outlined by West Virginia law.
+A medical malpractice lawsuit can be filed according to the steps outlined by West Virginia law.
 While the process doesn’t always favor victims, it is possible to get justice for the harm caused to your child and to recover damages that will help pay for treatments and care.

 Discrimination Complaints and Lawsuits